Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault Classification in Industrial and Energy Systems: Experimental Results

 \subsection{Comparative Models}

-For comparison, several widely used classical ML models are evaluated that serve as strong baselines for classification tasks.
-LR is included as a simple yet effective linear model to test the separability of extracted features, while RF, an ensemble of DT, is employed to handle non-linear relationships and reduce overfitting.
-The SVM is chosen for its high-dimensional strength and ability to maximize class separation using optimal hyperplanes.
+For comparison, several widely used classical ML models are evaluated.
+LR provides a linear baseline for assessing feature separability, while RF is used to capture non-linear patterns through an ensemble of DTs.
+SVM is included because it performs well in high-dimensional spaces and often provides strong class separation through margin-based learning.
 NB, a lightweight probabilistic classifier based on Bayes' theorem, is chosen for its efficiency and simplicity, despite the requirement of feature independence.
 Finally, the DT model is included because of its interpretability and ability to represent nonlinear decision limits with low complexity, making these models appropriate benchmarks against which to test our technique.